 - The date, time, and location of the incident.

-Allegations of policy violations will be considered private and will only be shared with other College employees on a need-to-know basis.
+Allegations will be considered private and will only be shared with other College employees on a need-to-know basis.
 The allegations will not be shared with law enforcement without the consent of the individual who has alleged the sexual misconduct.

 If you are not a confidential resource, you are asked to make every effort to refer an individual to the confidential resources described above before the individual has disclosed an incident that requires reporting to the Title IX & Bias Harassment Coordinator.
 If you sense that an individual is about to disclose something regarding sexual misconduct to you, you may say:

 “I apologize for interrupting, but I want to let you know that I am not a confidential resource on campus, which means that I will need to share anything you may tell me about an experience of sexual misconduct with our Title IX & Bias Harassment Coordinator.
 This is our College policy, which aims to ensure you receive the resources and support you may need.
 I can let you know who the confidential resources on campus are, or connect you with them.
 I want you to be able to make a choice about who you feel comfortable sharing with.”